JohnRbk/Streams/README.md

 ### Installing

-Build using XCode or the included Makefile
+Build `gen_image` using XCode or the included Makefile

 ## Built With